 How to Get Rid of Cockroaches

 Few things are more frustrating than a roach infestation.
 These persistent pests will make themselves at home in your kitchen, bathroom, and other living spaces as they search for food.
-Unfortunately, they multiply fast – intensifying the problem.
-If you’re tired of sharing your home with these cringe-worthy critters, then let's figure out how to get rid of roaches for you!!
-But before we can do that, here's everything you need to know about getting rid of cockroaches in Florida.
+Unfortunately, they multiply fast and can spread diseases.
+If you’re tired of living with a cockroach infestation, then let's figure out how to get rid of roaches for you!!

 No matter the type of pest - whether it’s roaches, ants, termites, or rodents - they’re all most likely searching for food and water sources which they can easily find in your home.
-Roaches, in particular, are drawn to warm, humid climates like Florida and are usually attracted to:
+Roaches, in particular, are drawn to warm, humid climates like Florida.

 - Dirty dishes in the sink